RITHISHlearn/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

-/* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
+ To design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.

 ```
 //expt4a-full adder